-Children at Bemerton St John participate in high quality Phonics teaching, delivered through the Letters and Sounds Programme.
+Children at Bemerton St John participate in high quality Phonics teaching, delivered using the Twinkl Phonics programme.
 This aims to build speaking and listening skills in their own right as well as to prepare children for learning to read and spell by developing phonic knowledge and skills.

-Phonics is taught in six phases, beginning in Reception, carried through KS1 and, where appropriate and necessary, in to KS2.
-Children work through the different phases, learning and developing their phonics sounds and understanding.
+Phonics is taught in six levels, beginning in Reception, carried through KS1 and, where appropriate and necessary, in to KS2.
+Children work through the different levels, learning and developing their phonics sounds and understanding.
 The direct teacher-led lessons enable all learners to develop and apply new skills while also providing opportunities to further apply these skills within fun and engaging activities and through continuous provision.

-During Year 2, the pupils make progress in their skills and understanding through the teaching of Phase 6 phonics.
-This is taught explicitly using the ‘No Nonsense Spelling’ scheme, which covers all aspects of Phase 6 phonics, including common exception words, and it feeds well into the teaching of spelling in KS2.
-For any Year 2 pupils who did not pass the Screening Check, specific interventions are put in place; the pupils are assessed to determine which phonics phase the intervention needs to start at (using appendix ii) and the children may be taught in separate groups if necessary.
+During Year 2, the pupils make progress in their skills and understanding through the teaching of Level 6 phonics.
+For any Year 2 pupils who did not pass the Screening Check, specific interventions are put in place; the pupils are assessed to determine which phonics level the intervention needs to start at and the children may be taught in separate groups if necessary.
 The frequency of these interventions will depend on the pupils’ needs.